DeuceEFI/Cruiser/README.md

 ### Status

-This PCB is in *active* development, please refrain from printing circuit boards and expect them to work.
+This PCB is in active development, please refrain from printing circuit boards and expecting them to work.

 I will update this status as work progresses.